 Metformin reduces insulin resistance and the production of androgens in the ovaries.
 It is more likely to benefit women with PCOS who have a heavier weight.

 Metformin is not as effective as the Pill at making periods more regular.
-But it has a more positive effect on cholesterol levels and insulin than the Pill.
+But it has a more of a positive effect on cholesterol levels and insulin than the Pill.
 It also helps with weight loss and reduces the risk of diabetes in people at high risk.
 Metformin has few serious side effects.

-In some cases, Metformin can also improve how the ovaries work, re-establish regular periods and increase fertility.
+In some cases, metformin can also improve how the ovaries work, re-establish regular periods and increase fertility.

 It is important to discuss these medicines, their side effects and risks with your doctor before making any decisions.